 10. The student and the faculty share the responsibility for maintaining professional relationships based on mutual trust and civility.

-( Professional standards are defined as the codes of expected professional conduct.
-Such codes (sometimes referred to as honor codes) must be approved by the academic units, the dean, and in the case of college statements, the Office of the Provost.
+1 Academic performance includes meeting applicable professional standards when such standards are a component of the curriculum.
+Professional standards must be approved by the relevant academic unit and the dean and, in the case of college statements, the Office of the Provost.
 The development of such standards within academic units shall include student participation.
-The dean and the Office of the Provost shall consult with appropriate governance groups before approving professional standards.)
+The dean and the Office of the Provost shall consult with appropriate governance groups before approving professional standards.

-(See the MSU Access to Student Information Guidelines for information regarding confidentiality of student education records.)
+2 See the MSU Access to Student Information Guidelines for information regarding confidentiality of student education records.